Rochester, Minnesota: Media

-Infrastructure

 Transportation

-Rochester is served by three U.S. highways (U.S. 14, U.S. 52, and U.S. 63), and the southern edge of Rochester is skirted by Interstate Highway 90 and State Highway 30.
+Rochester is served by three U.S. highways (U.S. 14, U.S. 52, and U.S. 63), and the southern edge of Rochester is skirted by Interstate 90 and State Highway 30.
 Olmsted County Highway 22 is also a main highway in the city.
 A combination of skyways and subterranean walkways link most downtown buildings, which residents often use to avoid harsh winter weather conditions.
 Public bus transit is run by Rochester Public Transit.
 Its operations are carried out by First Transit.
 The City of Rochester encourages biking through its numerous trails and to facilitate the biking program all the city buses have bike carriers for easy transportation of bikes.

 Rochester International Airport is located 7 mi south of downtown.
 The airport is the second busiest commercial airport in Minnesota.
 It has direct flights to Atlanta, Chicago, Denver, and Minneapolis, with occasional charter flights servicing Riverside Resort in Laughlin, Nevada.
 Nonstop flights to Phoenix and Fort Myers were scheduled to begin in early 2022.

 Rochester has a shuttle service connecting to the Minneapolis St. Paul International Airport by Rochester Shuttle Service and Groome Transportation (formerly Go Rochester Direct).

 Rochester's last passenger rail service, to Chicago to the southeast and Rapid City, South Dakota to the west, ended when the Chicago and North Western Railway's Rochester 400 streamliner ended service in 1963.
 The closest Amtrak station is at Winona, Minnesota, 45 mi to the east.
 Travelers are able to purchase tickets from Amtrak for a shuttle bus that connects with the daily Empire Builder at La Crosse, Wisconsin.

 Rochester is planning a 2.6 mi bus rapid transit line known as Link.
 The route will have seven stations along 2nd Street SW and is expected to open in 2025.
 It will be the first bus rapid transit line in Minnesota outside the Twin Cities.